-Detailed sampling methods for the CKD-AFRiKA study have been previously reported.
-In brief, a three-stage cluster probability sampling method, stratified by urban and rural settings, was used to randomly select neighbourhoods based on probability proportional to size.
-Within each selected neighbourhood, a cluster
+Detailed sampling methods for the CKD-AFRiKA study have been previously reported.^{14 15 19} In brief, a threestage cluster probability sampling method, stratified by urban and rural settings, was used to randomly select neighbourhoods based on probability proportional to size.
+Within each selected neighbourhood, a cluster site was determined using geographic points randomly generated by Arc Global Information Systems, V.10.2.2 (Environmental Systems Research Institute, Redlands, California, USA).
+From the cluster site, households were then randomly chosen based on both a coin-flip and die-rolling technique according to our established protocol.14

-All non-pregnant, community-dwelling adults (age ≥18 years) from the selected households were recruited into the study.
+All non-pregnant, community-dwelling adults (age ≥ 18 years) from the selected households were recruited into the study.
 The sample size was designed to estimate the prevalence of chronic kidney disease with a precision of 5% when accounting for the cluster-design effect.
 To reduce non-response rates, a minimum of two additional visits were attempted during off-hours (evenings and weekends) as well as multiple phone calls using mobile phone numbers.

 All data were collected using trained, local surveyors.
-Each participant completed a demographic and medical history survey, which included self-reported history of diabetes, hypertension, HIV, kidney disease and heart disease (coronary, structural or heart failure).
+Get Each participant completed a demographic and medical history survey, which included self-reported history of diabetes, hypertension, HIV, kidney disease and heart disease (coronary, structural or heart failure).
 If participants were receiving biomedical treatment in the form of medical therapy, specific drug information was collected.
 Women additionally gave a self-reported history for pregnancy or menstruation.
 Awareness was defined as giving a self-reported history of hypertension and subsequently testing positive for hypertension in our screening process.

-Anthropometric data (including height, weight and body mass index (BMI)) were recorded for each participant.
-Normal weight was defined as a BMI of 20 to 24.9 kg/m.
-Overweight was defined as a BMI ≥25 kg/ $m^2$ , and obesity was defined as a BMI $\geq 30 \text{ kg/m}^2$ .
-We measured blood pressure using the automated Omron 5 HEM-712 sphygmomanometer (Omron Healthcare, ∃ Bannockburn, Illinois, USA) that has an adjustable cuff size.
-The machine was calibrated monthly during data collection.
+Anthropometric data (including height, weight and đ body mass index (BMI)) were recorded for each partice ipant.
+Normal weight was defined as a BMI of 20 to 24.9 kg/m2.
+Overweight was defined as a BMI ≥ 25 kg/ m2, and obesity was defined as a BMI $\geq 30 \text{ kg/m^2}$.
+We measured blood pressure using the automated Omron a HEM-712 sphygmomanometer (Omron Healthcare, ∃ Bannockburn, Illinois, USA) that has an adjustable cuff size.
+The machine was calibrated monthly during data ≥ collection.
 All participants were seated in an erect position with feet flat on the floor for a minimum of 5 min before measurements.
-Two measurements separated by >5 min were then performed.
+Two measurements separated by ning, >5 min were then performed.
 Hypertension was defined as a single blood pressure measurement of greater than 160/100 mm Hg, a two-time average measurement of greater than 140/90 mm Hg or current self-reported use of antihypertensive medications.
 Uncontrolled hypertension was defined as a two-time average measurement of greater than 160/100 mm Hg irrespective of treatment status.
-Tobacco use and alcohol use were defined as self-reported current ongoing use, former use or never used.
+Tobacco use and alcohol use were defined as self-reported current ongoing use, former use or never g lles used.